Paris Jackson Celebrates Mom’s Chemo Success, ‘Surprised’ But Happy That Plans For Offensive Michael Jackson TV Episode Have Been Trashed

 — Taj Jackson (@tajjackson3) January 13, 2017

 Since Michael Jackson died in 2009, Paris Jackson has been relatively successful in staying out of the public eye, working quietly and steadily on building her acting and modeling career.
-Today, Jackson is a breathtakingly beautiful 18-year-old who recently made her red-carpet debut at the InStyle after-party for the Golden Globes.
+Today, Jackson is a breathtakingly beautiful 18-year-old who recently made her red carpet debut at the InStyle after-party for the Golden Globes.

 Paris Jackson on the red carpet of the InStyle Golden Globes afterparty on January 08, 2017. #GoldenGlobes2017 #ParisJackson pic.twitter.com/iEV0pW7ypd